Home & Living

 Letting the Space Shine

-By using a neutral palette, I’ve learned to let the features of the space shine.
-When staging a home with beautiful architectural details, like crown molding or a fireplace, a neutral background allows these elements to take center stage.
+By using a neutral palette, I’ve learned to let the space’s features shine.
+When staging a home with beautiful architectural details, like crown moulding or a fireplace, a neutral background allows these elements to take centre stage.
 Similarly, in homes with stunning views or abundant natural light, a neutral palette enhances these assets rather than competing with them.

 Incorporating neutral palettes into my interior decorating work has allowed me to create spaces that feel timeless, sophisticated, and adaptable to clients’ changing needs and preferences over time.